 How do I know which citation format to use?

 Be sure to visit the UA Library's webpage for instructions on How To Cite your sources.
 This page also has a link to the Chicago Manual of Style, as well as other style guides.
+There is a Chicago Manual of Style citation guide available online that gives sample citations for the most common types of sources, such as books, journal articles, newspapers, and websites.

 How do I know if I am plagiarizing?

 The basic rule of thumb for plagiarism is if you use someone else’s words, ideas, concepts or specific opinion without citing them, you are at fault.
-This includes using another’s words, paraphrasing their ideas in your own words or using their images without acknowledgement.
+This includes using another’s words, paraphrasing their ideas in your own words, or using their images without acknowledgement.

 If you want to know more, feel free to explore the UA Library's webpages on: